make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [MichalSieciechowicz](https://github.com/MichalSieciechowicz) for contributing support for Manta Windy weather station.
 - [tomcastleman](https://github.com/tomcastleman) for contributing support for Aquagem Inverpro pool pump, which was merged with Madimack Inverflow.
 - [vanhoofseppe](https://github.com/vanhoofseppe) for contributing support for Vonroc heater.
+- [lechuorzech](https://github.com/lechuorzech) for assisting with support for Xtreme TC20 carbon monoxide detector.